abstract-machine-learning/saver/README.md

  - number of samples on which classifier is both correct and stable at the same time (standard notion of robustness)

 The per-sample section contains one row for every sample in the dataset.
 Every row shows, from left to right:
- - path of the classifier file
+ - path to the classifier file
- - path of the dataset file
+ - path to the dataset file
  - index of the sample in the dataset (starting from 0)
  - magnitude of the perturbation, same given as input
  - label of the sample prescribed by the dataset